Macitentan (Monograph)

 Pulmonary Arterial Hypertension

-Management of pulmonary arterial hypertension (PAH; WHO group 1) to reduce the risks of disease progression and hospitalization.
+Management of pulmonary arterial hypertension (PAH; WHO group 1) in adults to reduce the risks of disease progression and hospitalization.
 Efficacy established principally in patients with WHO functional class II or III PAH (idiopathic, heritable, associated with connective tissue diseases, or caused by congenital heart disease) who were receiving macitentan over approximately 2 years.

 Has been designated an orphan drug by FDA for treatment of PAH.